 9330bcce48be goharbor/harbor-log:v2.14.1 "/bin/sh -c /usr/loc…" 3 minutes ago Up 3 minutes (healthy) 127.0.0.1:1514->10514/tcp harbor-log

-Add an entry to /etc/hosts that maps the harbor.local domain name to the Bastion host’s localhost address so that you can access Harbor by this name from the Bastion host itself:
+On the Harbor VM, add an entry to /etc/hosts that maps the harbor.example domain name to localhost so you can open Harbor by that name from the same machine:

 In some cloud providers (for example, Yandex Cloud), changes to /etc/hosts may be reverted after a virtual machine reboot.
 A note about this is typically shown at the beginning of the /etc/hosts file.